baieric/jasper2/_posts/2017-05-08-i-made-some-data-visualizations-for-my-girlfriend.md

 <img src="/assets/images/chatstats/top_days_messages.png" alt="top days messages" style="max-height: 500px;"/>

-I skimmed through our messages on these days, and each one was just an average day while we were long-distance.
-April 7th was when I started binging The Get Down on Netflix, so I was live-texting her my reactions. (why did they cancel it?? 😭)
+The top three were just average days while we were long-distance.
+On the top day, April 7th 2017, I started binging The Get Down on Netflix, and I was live-texting her my reactions. (why did they cancel it?? 😭)

+The fourth and fifth days were very recent; it looks like we were procrastinating by talking to each other instead of studying for our exams.

 <img src="/assets/images/chatstats/emoji_total.png" alt="most frequent emoji" style="max-height: 500px;"/>